laminas/laminas-mail/doc/book/zend.mail.transport.md

-# Zend\\Mail\\Transport
+# Laminas\\Mail\\Transport

 ## Overview

 Transports take care of the actual delivery of mail.
 Typically, you only need to worry about two
 possibilities: using PHP's native `mail()` functionality, which uses system resources to deliver mail, or using the SMTP protocol for delivering mail via a remote server.
-Zend Framework also includes a "File" transport, which creates a mail file for each message sent; these can later be introspected as logs or consumed for the purposes of sending via an alternate transport mechanism later.
+Laminas also includes a "File" transport, which creates a mail file for each message sent; these can later be introspected as logs or consumed for the purposes of sending via an alternate transport mechanism later.

-The `Zend\Mail\Transport` interface defines exactly one method, `send()`.
-This method accepts a `Zend\Mail\Message` instance, which it then introspects and serializes in order to send.
+The `Laminas\Mail\Transport` interface defines exactly one method, `send()`.
+This method accepts a `Laminas\Mail\Message` instance, which it then introspects and serializes in order to send.

 ## Quick Start